Reid Paley: Solo work / Reid Paley Trio

 Returning to Brooklyn in the early 1990s, Paley continued writing and began performing solo in rock clubs on the Lower East Side, singing his songs and playing a 1955 Gretsch archtop guitar plugged into a 1965 Fender Super Reverb amplifier.

-After a series of self-released tapes available only at shows, Sub Pop released his solo debut, the vinyl single "Time For You" b/w "The Best Of All".
-Paley's first solo album Lucky's Tune was produced by Frank Black (formerly and again Black Francis), and released by GoodNoise in 1999.
+After a series of self-released cassette tapes available only at shows, Sub Pop released his solo debut, the vinyl single "Time For You" b/w "The Best Of All".
+Paley's first solo album Lucky's Tune was produced by Frank Black (Black Francis), and released by GoodNoise in 1999.
 This was followed in 2000 by the album Revival, featuring Paley accompanied by Robert Lee Oliver on the three-string bass and James Murray on the trap kit, and produced by Eric Drew Feldman, who along with Jim Duffy also guests on the album.
 The album was released by eMusic, and is the first recorded appearance of the Reid Paley Trio.

 Throughout the late 1990s and early 2000s, Paley played across the US and Western Europe, including numerous tours as support for Frank Black.
-Paley and Black have also collaborated on the writing of a number of songs, some of which appear on the Frank Black albums Honeycomb ("Another Velvet Nightmare"), Fast Man Raider Man ("I'm Not Dead (I'm in Pittsburgh)", "Golden Shore", "Dog Sleep", "Down To You"), and Christmass ("Don't Get Me Wrong").
-A Frank Black & the Catholics recording of Paley's "Take What You Want" appears on their limited edition single "Everything Is New."
+Paley and Black have also collaborated on the writing of songs. some of which appear on the Frank Black albums Honeycomb, including "Another Velvet Nightmare"), Fast Man Raider Man ("I'm Not Dead (I'm in Pittsburgh)", "Golden Shore", "Dog Sleep", "Down To You"), and Christmass ("Don't Get Me Wrong").
+A Frank Black & the Catholics recording of Paley's "Take What You Want" appears on their limited edition EP Everything Is New.

-Paley toured the UK in 2004 and 2006, and plays the occasional festival, including the Vienna Festwochen/Into The City in Vienna, Austria (with Eric Drew Feldman sitting in on keys), and the Blues Rules Festival in Crissier, Switzerland in May 2010 (with Jerome O'Brien sitting in on upright bass).
+Paley toured the UK in 2004 and 2006, and has played various festivals including the Vienna Festival (Wiener Festwochen/Into The City) in Austria (with Eric Drew Feldman sitting in on keys) in 2007, and the Blues Rules Festival in Crissier, Switzerland in May 2010 (with Jerome O'Brien sitting in on upright bass).

 In 2007 the album Approximate Hellhound vs The Monkey Demon was released by Metaphor Rhythms.
 It was produced by Paley and, like all his previous releases, was recorded on analog tape.
-On this album he was accompanied by Eric Eble on Czechoslovakian upright bass and James Murray on the trap kit.
-As of 2012, this remains the current lineup of the Reid Paley Trio.
+On this album he was accompanied by Eric Eble on Czechoslovak upright bass and James Murray on the trap kit.
+As of 2024, this remains the lineup of the Reid Paley Trio.

+Paley's first solo album Lucky's Tune was re-released as a limited edition vinyl LP by Demon Music Group in July 2022.

 Reid Paley lives in Brooklyn, New York.